-1 (f) A written order shall be filed by the court or by a party or 2 party's attorney as designated by the court and distributed to the parties 3 within thirty (30) days of the date of the hearing or prior to the next 4 hearing, whichever is sooner.
+1 (f) A written order shall be filed by the court or by a party or 2 party's attorney as designated by the court and distributed to the parties within thirty (30) days of the date of the hearing or prior to the next 3 4 hearing, whichever is sooner.
 5 (g) If the court determines that the permanency goal is adoption, the 6 department shall file the petition to terminate parental rights within thirty 7 (30) days from the date of the permanency planning hearing that establishes 8 adoption as the permanency goal.
-9 (h)(l) The court shall determine if establishing concurrent permanency 10 planning goals is appropriate.
+9 (h)(1) The court shall determine if establishing concurrent permanency 10 planning goals is appropriate.
 11 (2) If the court determines that establishing concurrent 12 permanency planning goals is appropriate, the court shall establish all 13 appropriate permanency planning goals subject to the requirements of this 14 section.
-15 (3) If the court sets a goal of adoption, reunification services 16 shall continue to be provided unless the court: 17 (A) Determines that the reunification services are no 18 longer_needed; 19 (B) Terminates parental rights; or 20 (C) Otherwise finalizes a permanency plan for the 21 juvenile.
+15 (3) If the court sets a goal of adoption, reunification services 16 shall continue to be provided unless the court: 17 (A) Determines that the reunification services are no 18 longer needed; 19 (B) Terminates parental rights; or 20 (C) Otherwise finalizes a permanency plan for the 21 juvenile.
 22 23 9-27-339.
 Probation - Revocation.
-24 (a)(l) After an adjudication of delinquency, the court may place a 25 juvenile on probation.
+24 (a)(1) After an adjudication of delinquency, the court may place a 25 juvenile on probation.
 The conditions of probation shall be given to the 26 juvenile in writing and shall be explained to him or her and to his or her 27 parent, guardian, or custodian by the probation officer in the initial 28 conference following the disposition hearing.
-29 (2) The court shall notify the Division of Youth Services in its 30 commitment order of the order of probation including the juvenile's 31 compliance with the division's aftercare plan, if provided in the treatment 32 plan.
-33 (b) Any violation of a condition of probation may be reported to the 34 (b) Any violation of a condition of probation may be reported to the prosecuting attorney, who may initiate a petition in the court for revocation 34 35
+(2) The court shall notify the Division of Youth Services in its 29 30 commitment order of the order of probation including the juvenile's compliance with the division's aftercare plan, if provided in the treatment 31 32 plan.
+33 (b) Any violation of a condition of probation may be reported to the 34 prosecuting attorney, who may initiate a petition in the court for revocation of probation.
+A petition for revocation of probation shall contain specific 35 36 factual allegations constituting each violation of a condition of probation.